-Dr. Meir T. Marmor has a strong clinical interest in treatment of complex fractures, fracture complications, and fractures in the elderly population as well as in joint replacement surgery.
-His clinical practice involves use of advanced imaging techniques, computer assisted and minimally invasive surgery.
+Dr. Meir T. Marmor has a strong clinical interest in the treatment of complex fractures, fracture complications, and fractures in the elderly population, joint replacement surgery, and musculoskeletal ultrasound.
+His clinical practice involves the use of advanced imaging techniques, computer-assisted and minimally invasive surgery.
 Dr. Marmor practice includes treatment of all long-bone and intra-articular fractures and their complications, such as infected fracture fixations and fracture non-unions.
-Dr. Marmor also performs primary joint replacements of hips, knees, shoulders and elbows as well as revision joint replacements for infected, dislocating or painful joint replacements.
+Dr. Marmor also performs primary joint replacements of hips, knees, shoulders, and elbows as well as revision joint replacements for infected, dislocating or painful joint replacements.

-Dr. Marmor’s research interests include muscle compartment syndrome, tibia fracture complications, elderly/geriatric fractures, evidence based medicine, surgical education, precision medicine and decision support solutions for orthopaedic surgery procedures, and surgical outcomes.
-Dr. Marmor’s research expertise includes clinical research, biomechanical research and computational science techniques such as big data analysis, artificial intelligence, computer modeling and simulation techniques.
+Dr. Marmor’s research interests include muscle compartment syndrome, post-operative pain, tibia fracture complications, elderly/geriatric fractures, sensors & wearable technology, and musculoskeletal ultrasound.
+Dr. Marmor’s research expertise includes clinical research, biomechanical research, and computational & data science techniques.

 Dr. Marmor has been an invited speaker at national and international conferences, speaking on topics such as measurement of outcomes in fracture surgery, evaluation and management complex fractures, fracture imaging and advanced techniques in fracture surgery.
 He teaches orthopaedic trauma surgery in regional, national and inter-national forums, and he is also the editor of a orthopaedic surgery textbook titled – Decision Making in Orthopaedic Trauma.
 Dr. Marmor is a devoted teacher and mentor to students and trainees of all levels at UCSF and beyond.

-Dr. Marmor is a Fellow of the American Academy of Orthopaedic Surgeons, and active member of the Orthopaedic Trauma Association, Orthopaedic Research Society, California Orthopaedic Association, American Medical Association, Califonia Medical Association, Societe Internationale de Chirurgie Orthopedique et de Traumatologie (SICOT).
-Dr. Marmor is a proud husband and father to three children, and is committed to providing the highest quality of patient care, resident education and medical research.
+Dr. Marmor is a Fellow of the American Academy of Orthopaedic Surgeons (AAOS) and the American College of Surgeons (ACS).
+He is also an active member of the Orthopaedic Trauma Association (OTA), Orthopaedic Research Society (ORS), California Orthopaedic Association (COA), American Medical Association (AMA), Califonia Medical Association (CMA), and Societe Internationale de Chirurgie Orthopedique et de Traumatologie (SICOT).
+Dr. Marmor is a proud husband and father to three children and is committed to providing the highest quality of patient care, resident education and medical research.